 For centuries, hanged and hung were used interchangeably as the past participle of hang.
-Most contemporary usage guides insist that hanged, not hung, should be used when referring to executions: convicted killers are hanged; posters are hung.
+However, most contemporary usage guides insist that hanged, not hung, should be used when referring to executions: convicted killers are hanged; posters are hung.
 But see the usage notes below.

 - Don't mention a rope in the house of one whose father was hanged.